-- 3.3.1.
-The Council shall recommend university-wide academic policies and standards for the admission and retention of graduate students and for assistantship, scholarship, and fellowship programs. - 3.3.2.
-The Council shall develop policy to assist schools and departments in ensuring an equitable resolution of differences and issues that may arise between graduate students and the faculty. - 3.3.3.
-The Council shall ensure opportunities for participation by graduate students in the development of policy concerning graduate student issues by providing for such membership on its pertinent standing committees. - 3.4.
+- 3.2.1.
+The Council shall recommend university-wide academic policies and standards for the admission and retention of graduate students and for assistantship, scholarship, and fellowship programs. - 3.2.2.
+The Council shall develop policy to assist schools and departments in ensuring an equitable resolution of differences and issues that may arise between graduate students and the faculty. - 3.2.3.
+The Council shall ensure opportunities for participation by graduate students in the development of policy concerning graduate student issues by providing for such membership on its pertinent standing committees. - 3.3.
 Faculty: The Council shall encourage departments, schools, and programs to develop criteria and standards for participation in their graduate programs.
-It shall ensure that department, school, and program standards accord with university policy. - 3.5.
-Dean of the College of Graduate Studies: The Dean of the College of Graduate Studies shall develop agenda items, coordinate the activities of the Council, expedite policy and procedures, and provide for the exchange of information between the Council and the administration.
-The Dean shall consult with and develop consensus among the faculty, the university administration, the college deans, and school directors and department chairs.
-The Dean shall not make policy unilaterally but shall act, interpret, and implement policy only after deliberations of the Council.
+It shall ensure that department, school, and program standards accord with university policy.

+3.4.
+Policy Management: